Appsero/docs/docs/user-guide/forword-deactivation.md

 To enable `Forword Deactivations Mail` go to `Settings` page.
 Under `General Settings` there is an option for `Forword Deactivations Mail`.

 Check on `Forword Deactivations Mail` after that you will get an input field for email.
 Add comma separated emails.
-AppSero will send email to those emails when someone deactivates the plugin/theme.
+Appsero will send email to those emails when someone deactivates the plugin/theme.

 ![Forward Deactivation Mail](../images/settings/forword-deactivation.png)